 Step 1: Lay the two squares right sides together matching up raw edges so they are completely one on top of the other.
 Pin in place.

 Step 2: Sew 1/4″ around all 4 sides of the square unit.

 Step 3: Cut the sewn square diagonally as shown and then press open each section for 4 HSTs.

-Since you had to round up for the size of the squares to make these HSTs, they may need trimming to measures the size you need.
-Be sure to lay the 45 degree line on the ruler you are using for trimming on the diagonal seam to be accurate.
+Since you had to round up for the size of the squares to make these HSTs, they may need trimming to measure the size you need.
+Be sure to lay the 45 degree line of the ruler you are using for trimming on the diagonal seam for accuracy.

-There is also a cool tool that will trim HSTs before you press them open.
+TIP: This cool tool trims HSTs before you press them open.
 I like this because I only have to trim 2 sides instead of 4.
 It’s called the Triangle Square up Ruler by Quilt in a Day.
+Definitely a time saver!

-The drawing will be on Monday, October 5th. **We have a winner!
-Congrats, Linda Dunton!**
+The drawing will be on Monday, March 21st.
+Good luck! ***We have a winner!
+Congrats, Jill!***